How does Dream Project work?

 - Gather necessary information and materials for each application

-- Write personal statement(s) or essay(s)
+- Work with students on writing personal statement(s) or essay(s)

-- Start submitting scholarship applications
+- Help students start submitting scholarship applications

-- Complete and submit financial aid applications
+- Support students on completing and submitting financial aid applications

-- Finish submitting applications to other colleges
+- Students finish submitting applications to other colleges/universities

-- Continue submitting scholarship applications
+- Students continue submitting scholarship applications

 - Provide support as students decide and accept offer of admission to the college of choice